-These are the same four projects that were noted under the Construction Site Runoff review in IV.B.4.b.2.
 The Town Planner is responsible for coordinating plan review requirements and review by a consulting engineer for all construction projects, including some, but not all, single family residential house lots.
-The 4 plans that were submitted to the Planning Board were all prepared by a PE and were reviewed by a PE for the Town, and determined to have adequately designed post-construction water quality and volume/peak flow control BMP's .
-One of these projects was also reviewed by RIDEM.
+The 3 plans that were submitted to the Planning Board were all prepared by a PE and were reviewed by a PE for the Town, and determined to have adequately designed post-construction water quality and volume/peak flow control BMP's.

 It is very easy to review 100% of plans.
-(McLellan Page, Inc., Coast to Coast Fulfillment, 65 Nooseneck, Leyden Solar)
+(65 Nooseneck, Stonebridge Phase 2 revised drainage plan, Truck Stop Garage addition)

-SECTION II.B. - Post Construction Inspections during Year 9 (2012), Parts IV.G.2.0 and IV.B.5.b.10 - Proper Installation of Structural BMPs: Inspection of BMPs, to ensure these are constructed in accordance with the approved plans (the program must include inspection of 100% of all development greater than one acre within the regulated areas that result in discharges to the MS4 regardless of whom performs the review).
+SECTION II.B. - Post Construction Inspections during Year 10 (2013), Parts IV.G.2.o and IV.B.5.b.10 - Proper of Complaints Received: 1 of Unresolved Violations Referred to RIDEM: ?

+Installation of Structural BMPs: Inspection of BMPs, to ensure these are constructed in accordance with the approved plans (the program must include inspection of 100% of all development greater than one acre within the regulated areas that result in discharges to the MS4 regardless of whom performs the review).